HaniSource/components/components/search-category/copper-search/doc.md

     @endif
 </div>
 ```
-livewire re-render results each time we change the ``$search`` value (as user type ...) so we need to check if the searched query came up with some results from the database if not we render the ``resources/views/components/search/no-results.blade.php`` instead.
+Livewire re-renders the search results each time the``$search`` value changes (as the user types).
+If no results are found, the component``resources/views/components/search/no-results.blade.php`` is rendered.

-we use the ``focus`` plugin provided by alpine to manage accessibity the ``handleKeyUp()`` function is used to check when we are in the first search item, if so we go back to our source of truth the input
+We use Alpine.js's ``focus`` plugin to enhance accessibility.
+The ``handleKeyUp()`` function ensures that when the first search item is focused, navigation returns to the input field, which acts as the source of truth.

-the ``x-animate`` provided by the alpine animation package for making the results changes smoothly [alpine animation](https://github.com/CharrafiMed/alpine-animation) (I am the author).
+the ``x-animate`` directive, provided by the Alpine.js animation package [alpine animation](https://github.com/CharrafiMed/alpine-animation)(authored by me), ensures smooth transitions when search results change.

-if there is results we loop over them and display them using the ``resources/views/components/search/search-item.blade.php`` views wich is simple as:
+If results are found, we iterate over them and render each one using the``resources/views/components/search/search-item.blade.php``component, structured as follows:
 ##### Search Result Item Structure

 Each search result item is represented by the following HTML structure: